Frequently Asked Questions

 Our conception of “Sources of Meaning” is also different from goals and preferences.

-A preference can be underpinned by a source of meaning – for example, your preference towards blue jeans might be an expression of living with a certain attention to aesthetics.
+A preference can be underpinned by a source of meaning – for example, your preference for blue jeans might be an expression of living with a certain attention to aesthetics.
 The preference could also be underpinned by an addiction, a desire to comply with a norm, or another motivation.

 We have spent years developing robust methods for extracting sources of meaning from people and separating them from norms, ideological commitments, preferences and goals.
-For more on this methodology, see the work done by the school for social design.

 • Things commonly thought of as “bad values” – nazism, sadism, consumerism – are not sources of meaning but ideological commitments.
 In our processes, these data objects are filtered out in favor of underlying sources of meaning, if they exist.

-In the case where these containers do contain some meaningful way of living, the source of meaning tends to be quite different from the container.
+In the case where these containers do contain some meaningful way of living, the source of meaning tends to be quite different from the container itself.
 For instance, people may experience a sense of meaningful solidarity, pushing a cause shunned by the masses, in the case of nazism.
 This sense of solidarity could be equally or better served by more prosocial containers.

 For more on the difference between sources of meaning and containers, see here.